philipwalton/blog/articles/untangling-deeply-nested-service-worker-promise-chains.md

 While I suppose this code could be considered "basic" in the sense that it's only a few lines and the strategy is conceptually simple, I'd argue that the control flow makes it anything but basic.
 Unless you're *very* familiar with the new [`Fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [`CacheStorage`](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) APIs, and unless you have a solid understanding of all the [nuances of promises](https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html), it's probably going to take you a few reads to really grok how this code works.

 Speaking from personal experience, about a week ago I started playing around with Service Worker for the first time: I wanted to add basic caching and [offline analytics](https://developers.google.com/web/updates/2016/07/offline-google-analytics) to this site.
 But after completing my initial implementation, I was pretty unsatisfied with the code I'd written.
-It wasn't clear, it wasn't self-documenting, and it seemed far to complex for the relatively simple problem I was trying to solve.
+It wasn't clear, it wasn't self-documenting, and it seemed far too complex for the relatively simple problem I was trying to solve.

-After spending a few hours refactoring and really exploring these new APIs, I came up with a few strategies for improving the readability of my code that I think others might benefit from.
+After spending a few hours refactoring and really exploring these new APIs, I came up with a few strategies for improving the readability of my code that I wanted to share.
+The strategies range from general software development tips and best-practices to leveraging new JavaScript language features like [async functions](https://tc39.github.io/ecmascript-asyncawait/).

-In the rest of this article I'm going to take the above code and show how I went about refactoring it.
-But before I do, I want to make sure everyone reading is clear on exactly what this code is doing.

 <div class="Callout">